Home

 Need Help?
 Have a Question?

-Our Telehealth Coordinators are available Monday through Friday from 8 am to 5 pm HST.
-All other times you can leave a message and we will get back to you within 1 business day.
+Use the “Contact us” option at the top, or email us at utele@hawaii.edu to get in contact with us.
+Our Telehealth Coordinators are available Tuesdays and Thursdays from 8 am to 5 pm HST.
+We will get back to you within 1-2 business days.
 Please unblock restricted numbers so we can call you back.

 We are not an emergency service.

-If you are experiencing a mental health crisis, please call 911
+If you are experiencing a mental health crisis, please call Hawai’i Cares/Hawaii Suicide Prevention Hotline: 988

 Need an Interpreter?